 Those familiar with R&D Tax Relief will remember that HMRC operated a PAYE/NIC cap for the first 12 years of the scheme’s existence.

 The government removed the PAYE Cap in 2012 in order to provide more aid to growing businesses.
-But it later determined that the scheme had become vulnerable to fraud and abusive filings.
+But it has since determined that the scheme has become vulnerable to fraud and abusive filings.

-Then, after two rounds of feedback, HMRC published a final list of features that will spare many legitimate businesses from financial hardship.
+After two rounds of feedback, HMRC published a list of features designed to spare legitimate businesses from financial hardship.